Connect with us

 The sighting: Singer Songwriter Chappell Roan turned heads at the 2026 Grammys in a risqué jewelry-focused outfit, but her afterparty look was far less scandalous and still included a very noteworthy jewelry moment.
 Let’s discuss!

-The jewels: I have no concrete information about this look, sadly, so this is just my observations:
+The jewels: I have no concrete information about this look, sadly, so these are just my observations:

 Chappell Roan wore a pair of silver-toned earrings with a silver chain belt and what is either an antique chatelaine or a surprisingly accurate reproduction of one.